-The most eloquent evaluation of Nampeyo’s work was written by Ruth Bunzel.
+The most eloquent evaluation of Nampeyo’s work was written by Ruth Bunzel in 1929.
 By the time she interviewed Nampeyo (during the summers of 1924 and 1925) the “Old Lady” was blind and could no longer paint her designs.
 While she lived for almost 20 additional years and continued to form pots, her career as a designer and painter were over and could be assessed.
 Bunzel wrote how

 “the creative spirit is only rarely (bestowed)….
 However at infrequent intervals a person thus gifted does appear to bless humanity.
 One of the qualities of genius is the ability to experience mentally what has not yet been experienced sensually, and to embody this unique experience in tangible form.
 When such a person functions in the field of art, (she) may produce those sudden mutations in style that mark the history of the arts among all peoples…(Such a) revolution in style can be traced to a striking personality.
 Nampeyo, a potter of Hano, revived and adapted the ancient ware of Sikyatki.
 Undoubtedly the original stimulus came from the outside, but it was Nampeyo’s unerring discrimination and lively perception that vitalized what would otherwise have been so much dead wood.
 She did not copy Sikyatki patterns, her imagination recreated the Sikyatki sense of form (1972:87-88).”